asyncapi/modelina/examples/csharp-generate-required-properties/README.md

-# TODO: Generate required properties
+# C# Generate required properties

-TODO: Your example description
+An example showing that when a property of a not-nullable type (value type) is set as required, it's not going to be made into nullable.

 ## How to run this example